openstack/ironic/doc/source/admin/fast-track.rst

 Inspection
 ----------

-If using :ref:`in-band inspection`, you need to tell ironic not to power off nodes afterwards.
+If using :ref:`agent inspection<agent-inspection>`, aka in-band, you need to tell ironic not to power off nodes afterwards.
 Depending on the inspection mode (managed or unmanaged), you need to configure two places.
 In ``ironic.conf``:

 .. code-block:: ini